*You must have a minimum of 6 months experience within this role to be successful with your application*

 The StaffBank for Epsom and St Helier University Hospitals NHS Trust are looking for Bank Clinical Coder to join our friendly team to cover short term vacancies and seasonal trends.
 We are looking for Clinical Coders to work in the Clinical Coding department.

-Successful applicants will need to complete a full recruitment procedure including Occupational Health, DBS, Mandatory training and References.
+Successful applicants will need to complete a full recruitment procedure including Occupational Health, DBS, Core Skills Training and References.

 Please state on your application if you are looking for full time or part time work